 And it was a small girl running through the parade route who converted me entirely.

-I love this shot.
+I loved this shot.
 Her expression, the flighty movement of her fairy dress, the "Norman Rockwell" couple in the background, the stranger looking on like a side-character in "Where's Waldo?".
 It convinced me I had to unlock the secret of shutter speed.